1600 Grand Avenue

 Job: Sustainability Assistant - STARS (Sustainability Tracking, Assessment & Rating System)

-Who I am: I am a rising junior from Kumamoto, Japan, majoring in International Studies and Geography but I am interested in Economics as well.
+Who I am: I am a junior from Kumamoto, Japan, majoring in International Studies and Geography but I am interested in Economics as well.
 My main interest in sustainability is how different countries approach sustainability and take action towards a more sustainable future.
-This summer, my main focus is a system called STARS where colleges self-report sustainability-related data to an organization called AASHE (The Association for the Advancement of Sustainability in Higher Education) and receive certification for their efforts in promoting sustainability.
+My main focus is a system called STARS where colleges self-report sustainability-related data to an organization called AASHE (The Association for the Advancement of Sustainability in Higher Education) and receive certification for their efforts in promoting sustainability.